AIWAC 2024

 Title: The Pictrix and Priapus: Queer Agency on Pompeian Walls

-of the Surgeon (VI 1 10) in Pompeii, who, while painting a herm (Priapus or Dionysus) with an erection, displays a small erection in their own lap, echoed by the brush (penicillum) in their right hand.
-As active
+This presentation performs a close reading of the depiction of a feminate pictrix (painter) from the House of the Surgeon (VI 1 10) in Pompeii, who, while painting a herm (Priapus or Dionysus) with an erection, displays a small erection in their own lap, echoed by the brush (penicillum) in their right hand.
+As active but feminate, the pictrix belongs to a larger set of feminate non-binary figures with erections in Pompeian wall painting that point to queer agency, challenging the orthodoxy of the Roman house as “power-house” for elite men.

 Ruiz Garnelo Isabel